benji-bedar/Simple-Student-Information-System-V2/README.md

 Features The SSIS allows users to perform the following functions:

--Add new student/course records -Update student/course records -Delete student/course records -View existing student/course records -Show all existing student/course records Requirements To run the SSIS, you need to have Python 3.x installed on your computer.
-Additionally, you need to have the following Python libraries installed: *tkinter *mysql.connector *os
+-Add new student/course records
+-Update student/course records
+-Delete student/course records
+-View existing student/course records
+-Show all existing student/course records

+Requirements To run the SSIS, you need to have Python 3.x installed on your computer.
+Additionally, you need to have the following Python libraries installed:
+*tkinter
+*mysql.connector
+a*os